awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 ## Create a transit gateway<a name="create-tgw"></a>

 When you create a transit gateway, we create a default transit gateway route table and use it as the default association route table and the default propagation route table\.
+If you choose not to create the default transit gateway route table, you can create one later on\.
+For more information about routes and route tables, see [Routing](how-transit-gateways-work.md#tgw-routing-overview)\.

 **To create a transit gateway using the console**